Domodan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### Scripts
 ---
 `0-iam_betty`
-> This script switches the current user to the user betty
+> The script switches the current user to the user betty.
 ---
 `1-who_am_i`
-> The script prints the effective username of the current user
+> The script prints the effective username of the current user.
+---
+`2-groups`
+> The script prints all the groups the current user is part of.
 ---